tantowi/rdcopy/README.md

 # redis-dumper CLI
+Parallel processing through go routines, copy and delete thousands of key within some minutes

 - copy data by key pattern from one redis instance to another (backup/restore)
 - delete keys from redis (e.g by key pattern)